 Hold Yourself Accountable without Drowning in Guilt

 Leave behind feelings of weakness, shame, and embarrassment.
 Asking for help doesn’t mean you’re a failure.
 It’s the best and wisest strategy for success in overcoming your struggles.
 We also recommend that people talk to someone they trust.
-If you’re not sure where to start or are feeling intimidated about dealing with professionals, start with a friend or family member.
+If you’re unsure where to start or feel intimidated about dealing with professionals, start with a friend or family member.
 They can point you in the right direction and work with you to find the best source of treatment.

 Be Clear and Direct when Asking for Help

 If you’re not specific, others may completely miss your plea for help.
 Vague comments are easily missed or misunderstood, so be as precise as possible.
 Be as positive as you can.
 Understandably, negativity creeps in when you’re wrestling with real problems.
 But try to abstain from whining or complaining.
 Also, be kind and gentle; avoid making demands or threats.
 Bad attitudes can turn people away just when you need them most.